 Executive Director, President

 Burt has more than 30 years in Hawaii’s technology and telecommunications sector.
 He is an Instructor at University of Hawaii in the Information & Computer Science Dept. and works as a Legislative Analyst for the City & County of Honolulu City Council.
 His online activities include social media, community building, blogging, video and audio podcasting, content curation and citizen journalism.
-Burt was a technology columnist for the Honolulu Advertiser and currently produces a weekly science and technology show with co-host Ryan Ozawa on Hawaii Public Radio called Bytemarks Cafe.
+Burt is a technology writer for the University of Hawaii’s EPSCoR project and currently produces a weekly science and technology show with co-host Ryan Ozawa on Hawaii Public Radio called Bytemarks Cafe.
 For the last 9 years he as also planned and coordinated an annual grassroots technology event called the Unconferenz.
 He is also a key organizer for Hawaii Annual Code Challenge.

 Jared’s professional experiences run the gamut in technology.
 His educational background started in biomedical engineering with work experience in application programming and software design, focusing on health care.
 That shifted to management of a small programming department, a jump into broadcast technology, and as the application development lead for a leading payroll outsourcing company.
 Jared now works at Oceanic Time Warner Cable, developing its on-demand platform and finding ways to integrate web technologies.